John Dewey High School (21K540)

 Business, Culinary Arts

-The Academy of Business Management and Culinary Arts focuses on preparing students with the technical skills they need to apply to future careers and everyday situations.
-We offer paid and unpaid internships, job shadowing, mentoring and partnerships through the National Academy of Finance and Careers through Culinary Programs.
+The Academy of Business Management and Culinary Arts focuses on preparing students with the technical skills they need for college and career readiness.
+Our program offers state of the art technology and high level industry experience.
+We offer paid and unpaid internships, job shadowing, mentoring and partnerships through Grant Associates and Careers through Culinary Programs.

 Method: